Tag Archives: processual turn

 In modelling the world processually we can also model our interventions within the same model … Or put more simply, problematic situations are processes as are the means of intervention.” (p.
 270).

 Modelling our interventions specifically requires the possibility of representing our use of a problem structuring method as a model.
-Checkland and Poulter were able to describe the process of using Soft Systems Methodology (SSM) in the activity system ‘language’ of SSM itself (Checkland & Poulter, 2006, p.
+Checkland and Poulter described the process of using Soft Systems Methodology (SSM) in the activity system ‘language’ of SSM itself (Checkland & Poulter, 2006, p.
 194; Yearworth, 2025, p.
 78).
-Checkland and Scholes went further and modelled the system to use SSM, i.e., the ongoing reflective practice of using SSM in client engagements (Checkland & Scholes, 1990, p.
+Checkland and Scholes went further and modelled the system to use SSM in the same purposeful activity system language i.e., the ongoing reflective practice of using SSM in client engagements (Checkland & Scholes, 1990, p.
 294).

 HPM of using HPM as a PSM

 Note that methodological learning, an essential element of using a PSM, is reflected in the model at Process #26 <Evaluating the engagement and improving our understanding …> and the processes it contains.
 The model also references other models that could be incorporated as enhancements, for example using the framework for improving facilitation developed by Ackermann (1996, p.
 95), which has been interpreted in my book as another process model (Yearworth, 2025, p.
 108).
-This illustrates the property that all HPM are composable.
+This illustrates the property that all HPM are composable according to their necessity and sufficiency for the success of the process that acts as the anchor for incorporation.

 Ackermann, F. (1996).
 Participants’ perceptions on the role of facilitators using group decision support systems.
 Group Decision and Negotiation, 5(1), 93-112. https://doi.org/10.1007/BF02404178